Pandarlu/MOTION2KEY_BitController/README.md

 # Lightweight Version

 Resolved the large file size issue required for running after cloning.
-All functionalities can now be executed directly via Python without the executable.Bit Controller.exe
+All functionalities can now be executed directly via Python without the executable.`Bit Controller.exe`

 A lightweight PyQt5 UI that uses a camera feed (MediaPipe Pose + your logic in `move_to_key_V10.py`) to map body movements to keystrokes and interact with a focused game window on Windows.